 out who is responsible.
 It is widely reported that assertive individuals

-have been quite successful using social media to shame miscreants.
+have been quite successful using social media to expose and shame miscreants.

 Also, it certainly doesn't